On the model theory of the Farey graph: The theory of the Farey graph

 \begin{remark} $FG$ and $G_F$ have unbounded diameter. \end{remark}

 We now give axioms for the theory $T=Th(G_F)$ of the Farey graph $G_F$ in the language $L = \{ E \} $ of graphs.

-\begin{definition} Let $T$ be the theory of graphs stating \begin{enumerate} \item any edge is contained in exactly two triangles; and \item every finite subgraph has a removable vertex. \end{enumerate} \end{definition} We claim that $T$ is in fact a complete theory.
+\begin{definition} Let $T$ be the theory of graphs axiomatized by \begin{enumerate} \item every vertex is contained in an edge, \item any edge is contained in exactly two triangles; and \item every finite subgraph of cardinality at least two has two removable vertices. \end{enumerate} \end{definition} We claim that $T$ is in fact a complete theory.
 Clearly, the Farey graph $G_F$ and the Hrushovski limit $FG$ of $(\K,\leq)$ are models of $T$.

-\begin{remark} Note that (2) implies that any simple cycle in any model of $T$ is triangulated as all vertices in such a cycle have valency $2$. \end{remark}
+\begin{remark} Note that (3) implies that any simple cycle in any model of $T$ is triangulated as all vertices in such a cycle have valency $2$. \end{remark}